maddisondesigns/Quark/readme.txt

 == Changelog ==

 = 1.2.10 =
+- Updated normalize.css to v3.0.1
+- Updated Modernizr to v2.7.2
 - Added RSS icon to the theme options
 - Added Spanish translation.
 Props @amieiro
-- Updated img element to add vertical-align so they're better aligned
+- Updated img element to add vertical-align so images are better aligned

 = 1.2.9 =
 - Removed Google Analytics script as requested by theme reviewer.
 This is best left for plugins so please ensure you add one if you were using this feature